-If you have any of these conditions, or you’re experiencing other symptoms besides hair loss, make sure you visit your doctor and get the treatment you need.
+If you have any of these conditions, or if you’re experiencing other symptoms besides hair loss, talk with a doctor about treating underlying conditions.
 Your hair loss should improve as your condition improves.

 Certain medications can lead to hair loss.
 Examples include:

 - some blood thinners (anticoagulants)

 - medications used to treat high blood pressure

 - some heart medications